Universalization and the Origins of Fiscal Capacity: Introduction

-This paper formalizes a different mechanism based on universalization ethics, the idea that individuals evaluate their actions by asking, \textit{What if everyone acted as I do?} We capture this logic using Homo Moralis preferences, an evolutionary model of moral motivation \citep{alger2013homo,alger2016evolution}.
+This paper formalizes a different mechanism based on universalization reasoning, the idea that individuals evaluate their actions by asking, \textit{What if everyone acted as I do?} We capture this logic using Homo Moralis preferences \citep{alger2013homo,alger2016evolution}, under which individuals evaluate outcomes as if a hypothetical share of the population acted the same way.
+The higher this share, the stronger is moral internalization.
+Full universalization is the limiting case.
+These preferences admit an evolutionary microfoundation but can be studied independently of it.
 In the context of taxation, this approach implies that individuals may comply even when enforcement is limited, because deviation carries an intrinsic moral cost as citizens internalize the universalized payoff implied by their compliance.
 The model shows that moral internalization can expand the fiscal frontier and foster the provision of public goods even under weak institutions.
-Moreover, when morality is sufficiently strong, it enables credible improvements in fiscal behavior: self-interested elites find it optimal to allocate revenue to public goods rather than private rents, and citizens respond with higher compliance, thereby increasing fiscal capacity.
-By linking universalization ethics to fiscal behavior, the analysis provides a microfoundation for self-enforcing taxation and offers a novel explanation of how states can move out of persistent low-capacity traps.
+Moreover, when moral internalization is strong enough, credible improvements in fiscal behavior become feasible: self-interested elites find it optimal to allocate revenue to public goods rather than private rents, and citizens respond with higher compliance, thereby increasing fiscal capacity.
+By linking universalization reasoning to fiscal behavior, the analysis provides a microfoundation for self-enforcing taxation and offers a novel explanation of how states can move out of persistent low-capacity traps.